Batman Begins: Plot

-When Rachel accuses Crane of corruption, he reveals he has introduced his drug into Gotham's water supply and drugs her with the hallucinogen.
-Batman subdues Crane.
-While being interrogated, Crane claims to work for Ra's al Ghul.
-Batman evades the police to get Rachel to safety and administers the antidote.
-He gives her two vials: one for Gordon and the other for mass production.
-At Bruce's birthday party, Ducard reappears and reveals himself to be the true Ra's al Ghul.
-Having stolen a powerful microwave emitter from Wayne Enterprises, he plans to vaporize Gotham's water supply, rendering Crane's drug airborne and causing mass hysteria that will destroy the city.
-He sets Wayne Manor aflame and leaves Bruce to die, but Alfred rescues him.
-The League of Shadows frees Crane and other inmates from Arkham, while Ra's loads the emitter onto Gotham's monorail to release the drug at the city's central water source under Wayne Tower.
+Rachel confronts Crane, who reveals the drug has been introduced into Gotham's water supply and gives her a potentially lethal dose.
+Batman captures Crane, who claims to work for Ra's al Ghul.
+Evading the police in the Tumbler, Batman saves Rachel and administers Fox's antidote.
+He gives her two antidote vials: one for Gordon, and one for mass production.
+At Bruce's birthday party, Ducard reveals himself as the true Ra's al Ghul, who employed Crane to weaponize the League's blue flower compound.
+Having stolen a powerful microwave emitter from Wayne Enterprises, Ra's plans to vaporize Gotham's water supply, rendering Crane's drug airborne and causing mass hysteria that will destroy the city.
+He burns down Wayne Manor, but Alfred rescues Bruce.

+The League of Shadows releases Crane and other Arkham inmates into the Narrows, a poverty-ridden district of Gotham.
+Rachel enters the Narrows and finds Gordon, but the police isolate the district.
+Ra's loads the emitter onto Gotham's monorail to release the drug at the city's central water source under Wayne Tower.
+Rachel is cornered by Crane, having stolen a police horse and followed her, but she tazers him in the face, causing him to lose control of the horse and be dragged into the violent mob.

+As the gas strikes the Narrows, Rachel, the inoculated Gordon, and Batman struggle to survive.
 Batman reveals his identity to Rachel before confronting Ra's on the train.
-Gordon uses the Tumbler's cannons to destroy a section of the track.
-Batman escapes the train and leaves Ra's to die as it crashes.
+Gordon uses the Tumbler's cannons to destroy the monorail's track and Batman glides from the train, leaving Ra's to fall to his death as it derails and crashes into a car park.

-Bruce gains Rachel's respect.
-However, she refuses to be with him, promising they can be together when Gotham no longer needs Batman.
+Rachel now respects Bruce but refuses to be with him, promising they can be together when Gotham no longer needs Batman.
 Batman becomes a public hero.
 After purchasing a controlling stake in Wayne Enterprises, Bruce fires Earle and replaces him with Fox.
 Gordon is promoted to Lieutenant, shows Batman the Bat-Signal, and tells him about a criminal who leaves behind Joker playing cards.
 (Note: Identified off-screen as the Joker.)
-Batman promises to look into it and disappears into the night.
+Batman glides away into the night to investigate.